Brinkburn Priory: Church

 In the 1750s Thomas Sharp, Archdeacon of Northumberland, tried to effect repairs to the ruin.
 Although there was considerable support for the project, work was called off after a dispute between the owner William Fenwick and the Vicar of Felton.

 In the 19th century the Cadogan family, owners of Brinkburn, revived the plans for the restoration of the church and work began in 1858.
 The roof was completed in the space of a year, and the stained glass windows had been inserted by 1864.
 The church, however, was not furnished until 1868.
 Brinkburn Priory today is a sympathetic 19th-century restoration of the mediæval original.

 The tombstone of Prior William, Bishop of Durham (died 1484) was found during the reconstruction, as was the original altar stone with five crosses.
 The latter is still preserved along with an ancient font.

 Religious services are still occasionally held here.
-It has also been a venue for concerts, notably the Brinkburn Festival which was directed by Paul McCreesh.
+It has also been a venue for concerts, notably the Brinkburn Festival directed by Paul McCreesh, which scheduled its concerts to avoid disturbing local bat populations (myotis daubentoni and others).

 Other buildings

 The manor house, which utilises part of the vaulted undercroft to the monks' dining hall, presents a nineteenth-century appearance.
 It is a grade II* listed building.

 Brinkburn Mill, once part of the Priory precinct, was rebuilt in the nineteenth century.
 It was refurbished in 1990 by the Landmark Trust.

-The locally renowned "Brinkburn" on Brinkburn Road, Darlington is also part of the original estate.